numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

     np.float32(5) + 5j == np.complex64(5+5j)

-The above table omits, ``bool``.
+Note that the schema omits, ``bool``.
 It is set below "integral", so that the following hold::

     np.bool_(True) + 1 == np.int64(2)